Lake Superior College

 Community college in Duluth, Minnesota, U.S.

 Lake Superior College (LSC) is a public community college in Duluth, Minnesota.

 History

-Lake Superior College was created when the Duluth Technical College and Duluth Community College Center (which was technically the Duluth campus of Hibbing Community College) merged in 1995.
+Lake Superior College was created when the Duluth Technical College and Duluth Community College Center (the Duluth campus of Hibbing Community College) merged in 1995.
 At the time, Duluth Community College was housed in a wing of The Marshall School, and Duluth Technical College was housed in LSC's current location.
-The community college programs were relocated on to the former Technical School campus, when it was expanded in 1996.
+The community college programs moved to the former Technical School campus when it was expanded in 1996.